w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Limitations of Nomination Pools

 - For a member to switch pools, all funds from the account must be unbonded.
-This process takes 28 eras.
+This process takes up to 28 eras.
 - A member can partially unbond the staked funds in the pool (at most 32 partial unbonds).

 ## Nomination Pools - Lazy Slashing

-Because pool funds are spread all its members and each member need to be slashed proportionally, slashes are applied to pool members lazily.
+Because pool funds are spread to all its members and each member need to be slashed proportionally, slashes are applied to pool members lazily.
 The protocol keeps track of how much a pool and its members need to be slashed.
 There is a permissionless extrinsic to apply any pending slash to the pool member.
 If successful, the caller gets part of slash as reward (if configured), incentivising free market bots to monitor and apply slashes swiftly.

 The advantage is, the slashing (computation) cost is spread over multiple blocks.
 A disadvantage is that a member might have more funds in their account locked than their actual pool contribution, which they can use to vote, until these pending slashes are applied.